-In this tutorial we will show you how you can import Unreal Editor (UE) projects into Aximmetry and use them.
-It is important to know that only the version of UE specifically customised for Aximmetry will work.
+In this tutorial, we will show you how you can import Unreal (UE) projects into Aximmetry and use them.
+It is important to know that only the version of UE specifically customized for Aximmetry will work.
 We are providing this version of UE, please use this in all cases!

-Launch UE for Aximmtery.
-You can load your existing UE project, but in this example we will create a new one.
+Launch Unreal Editor for Aximmtery.
+You can load your existing UE project, but in this example, we will create a new one.
 Select the Games project category.
 Choose the Blank Template and press Next.
+On the Project Settings page we advise to create a Blueprint based project with Desktop/Console target hardware and no starter content.
+Quality and Ray tracing settings are up to you.
 Select the location of your project.
 Name your project if you want.
 We kept the default ‘My Project’.
 Click on Create Project.

-Before you begin working in UE, find the folder of the newly created Unreal project in Windows and enter it into the content directory.
-After that, find your Aximmetry project folder.
-The default location is Documents/Aximmetry/Projects.
-Copy the Common_Studio/Unreal_Assets/Aximmetry_VirtualCam_2-Cam ( Use Aximmetry_VirtualCam_3-Cam instead) folder into your new project’s Content folder.
-Now in UE’s content browser open Aximmetry_VirtualCam_2-Cam blueprints. ( open Aximmetry_VirtualCam_3-Cam instead) Inside you will find the Aximmetry Camera blueprint.
-Click and drag into your 3-D scene.
-The position doesn’t matter as it will be controlled by Aximmetry.
+Once its loaded go to Aximmetry/ Add camera.
+Here we have many different cameras for your needs.
+Now we add a Virtual Camera.
+The position of the camera doesn’t matter as it will be controlled by Aximmetry.
 Move the Player Start Actor to a position where it will not be visible to the camera.
 This is because this will be rendered as a grey sphere by default and we don’t want it to be visible in the scene.
 You can read more about this problem and possible solutions in the Aximmetry DE documentation.